akhil3417/glava/Readme.md

 python3 main.py
 ```

+All the user queries are match with keys in commands dictionary , if it exists then the corresponding function is executed , if nothing matches shellgpt takes over.

+For more info , see the commands dict in main.py.

-You can now interact with the project using voice commands.
+You can now interact with the project using voice commands or your keystrokes.

 ## Additional Configuration